GitToby/tobydevlin.com-2.0/content/blog/2020-11-14-restoring-my-college-net-application.md

 ' "User ID=toby" selects the user from table mysql.users called toby with all the ...
 ```
 But from here we can update enough inorder to creat the actual files!
 We will first need to rename the images to provide a little more context - the pipeline can then do the rest.
 Each image is part $i$ of $n$, by naming them as such I can just merge them later on without too much fuss.
-After we have files its a matter of partial rewrites based off the .net code
+After we have files its a matter of partial rewrites based off the .net code.

 \[^1\]: This **must** have been the catalyst for Mum.